Where We May Work

 Tier Two — Expansion (2028–2030)

 215 million people.
 Latin America's largest economy.
-Pix instant payments already process 150M+ transactions daily.
-The Lula government's digital inclusion agenda aligns with Middle Way principles.
+Pix instant payments already process 150M+ transactions daily, demonstrating the digital public infrastructure capacity needed for cooperative formalization at scale.

 Nations, foundations, and enterprises that share the vision of a third path for AI governance are welcome.